This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 How much time should I spend at the Archives?

-A visit the Archives can be done as quickly as needed or you can spend time with the various exhibits.
+A visit to the National Archives can be done as quickly as needed or you can spend time with the various exhibits.

-Allow at least 30 minutes from once you're inside the building.
+Allow at least 30 minutes from when you're inside the building to view the Declaration of Independence, Constitution, and The Bill of Rights.

 In a Rush?
 Visit the Archives in 30 minutes: